 - 16. The notification that the PR has been Disqualified, that the Horse will be subject to a Mandatory Out of Competition Period of 4 weeks and that the Horse will be sampled ("Disqualification Form") will be provided to the PR or their representative and signed by a representative of the Hyposensitivity Control System team, and one member of the GJ. - 17.
 The Disqualification Form must be signed by the PR, or their representative, to acknowledge the Disqualification.
 If the PR or their representative, refuses to sign the Disqualification Form, the GJ must note such refusal on the Disqualification Form.
 Refusing to sign will not invalidate the Disqualification or alter any of the consequences under this Annex. - 18.
 Copies of the Disqualification Form will be given to the PR and the President of the GJ.
-The original form will be retained by the FEI Veterinary Department. - 19.-Any Horse Disqualified under this Annex must successfully pass a Hyposensitivity Control System Examination prior to be entitled to compete again at National and International Events. - 20.19.
+The original form will be retained by the FEI Veterinary Department. - 19.
 The FEI may open a separate disciplinary procedure against the Person Responsible and/or any other relevant person(s) depending on the facts and evidence.